ThisPersonCodesLots/mpv-personal-config/README.md

    Again, the value is not required to be a multiple of 4, but it should ideally not exceed the number of logical processors (cores) available on your computer, or it may not bring much extra performance and can even slow things down due to overheads of task switching.
    For concurrent-frames, a good starting point could be equal to the number of logical processors your CPU has.
-In your case with Ryzen 7 4800HS, that would be 16 (8 cores x 2 threads per core).
+In my case with Ryzen 7 4800HS, that would be 16 (8 cores x 2 threads per core).
 This setting allows the maximum exploitation of your CPU's multi-threading capabilities.